 ETA Certification Renewal and Maintenance Policies

 The date in which you first established your certification determines the rules and process you must follow in order to renew or maintain your ETA certification.
-For more information on the ETA maintenance program, please view the Maintenance Overview.
 The following rules currently apply to all certified individuals who first received their certifications:

 If you would like to show that your skills are up-to-date, then you may enter the maintenance program for $50 with employer verification.
 You will then maintain your certification for only $25 a year with 10 hours of continuing education (or employer verification).

 - January 1, 1996 and later-To maintain compliance with ISO 17024, ETA now requires that those receiving their certifications after January 1, 2003 to maintain their certifications on an annual basis.
 Some certification programs - CSS, Master, CSII/R56, & Cabling (FOI, FOT, FOT-OSP, FOD, DCI) - are not included at this time.

 Every year, each certification holder must show 10 hours per year of continuing education credits and/or Employer Verification Form.
 Certification holders with multiple certifications are only required to pay one maintenance fee but are still required to submit 10 hours each year for each certificate.

 What Qualifies for Continuing Education / Certification Maintenance?

 In order to receive continuing education credits toward maintaining your ETA certification, you must acquire ten (10) contact hours per year to enhance your current skills and knowledge in your field.
 You must submit these hours annually to ETA’s headquarters for verification in order to receive credit toward your certification maintenance.
 When validating your continuing education, list the topic, location, sponsor and date(s).